mlaizure/dragonfly/README.md

 ## Contributions

 Pull requests and issues are welcome.
-Please leave detailed comments about any changes you make
+Please leave detailed comments about any changes you make.

 ## Related Projects